The 7 Best Places to Live in New Zealand

 Best for: career opportunities

-This cosmopolitan city has a population of a little over 1.7 million.
+This cosmopolitan city has a population of a little under 1.8 million.
 It has a lot to offer expats, including a vibrant atmosphere and plenty of things to do – not to mention it’s the economic capital of New Zealand.
 All of these factors make Auckland an excellent place for expats looking to further their careers or seek new opportunities.

 Although teaching is a very common job for expats to pick up in the big city, there are plenty of other things you can dip your toes into.
 For example, newcomers can explore the buzzing hospitality sector and its huge diversity of food and entertainment venues, which generate a lot of job opportunities.